-Forced fields have higher correlation lengths and approximate the driving scale, which is $\ell_f \sim 0.5$.
-For this reason, in kinetically-driven turbulence $\ell_u \sim 0.5$ , while in magnetically-driven $\ell_b \sim 0.5$.
-The correlation lengths of unforced fields develop naturally from non-linear interactions.
+Forced fields have larger correlation lengths and approximate the driving scale, which is $\ell_f \sim 0.5$.
+For this reason, in kinetically driven turbulence, we find that $\ell_u \sim 0.5$ , while in magnetically driven, this is $\ell_b \sim 0.5$.
+The correlation lengths of unforced fields develop naturally from nonlinear interactions.